SmritiChawla/Precily/README.md

 <H3>Note</H3>

 * Data folder contains zipped file used for training CCLE/GDSC and CCLE/CTRPv2 models.
 Also, this folder contains pathway scores computed using GSVA used for evaludation of Precily.
-Individual datasets are also present in Figurewise directories
+Individual datasets are also present in figurewise directories.

+* Use R script EnvSet.R provided in the directory EnvironmentSetup to setup environment in R for loading python trained deep neural network models.

+* Run individual codes from the figure wise directories for reproducing manuscript results.

+* We have provided pre trained CCLE/GDSC models for drug response prediction.
+DrugsPred.R is main function used for making predictions and takes following inputs:
+      1. Pathway enrichment scores/GSVA scores
+      2. Metadata file.
+This file contains drugs, cell line names, cancer types and drug descriptors
+      3. Cancer Type.
+Type of cancer to be used for input test dataset.
+Canc er types are encoded in form of TCGA abbreviations.

+ Example code:

+ df1 = drugPred(enrichment.scores,metadata,"BRCA")

 <H3> Description </H3>